revyos/debian-electron/README.md

 # Electron Debianized

 Packaging Electron as .deb dependency for applications e.g. VS Code, just like what Arch Linux did.
-Currently version 22 is packaged.
+Currently version 22 and 23 is packaged.

 Since Electron (together with Chromium) is so huge, and I don't really want to bother using git-buildpackage or something on such package.
 Also, some preparation done by either Chromium or Electron *needs* to be in a Git repository.
-So I've settled on only uploading debian/ directory, and creating tarball using scripts from Git.
+So I've settled on only uploading debian/ directory, and creating tarball using scripts from projects' Git repositories.

 Coincidentally, this is also how openSUSE packaged [their Electron](https://build.opensuse.org/package/view_file/openSUSE:Factory/nodejs-electron/create_tarball.sh).